hsieh672/MAP-Detector/README.md

 ![MAP](https://user-images.githubusercontent.com/75994180/227760788-8126c56d-3a0a-4868-8261-b80e4ac6bfb3.png)
 The above equation would calculate the posterior probability.
 We know that 𝑃(𝑐|𝑋) ∝ 𝑃(𝑥|𝑐) ∗ 𝑃(𝑐), so I only need to calculate the likelihood and the class prior probability.

-When calculating posterior probabilities, I need to calculate the mean and steach feature's deviation.
+When calculating posterior probabilities, I need to calculate the mean and Steach feature's deviation.
 I use "data_train_0", "data_train_1" and "data_train_2" to save the training data of each type.
 "`sh
 # Split the training data based on their features
 data_train_0 = ([[0]*(csvReader.shape[1]-1) for i in range(count_type[0])])